Tiwai Point smelter to close, 1000 jobs to go

 The Australian mining giant has announced that it will start a wind-down of operations and the eventual closure of New Zealand Aluminium Smelters (NZAS).

-It comes after its own strategic review concluded that the business is no longer viable given high energy costs and a challenging outlook for the aluminium industry.
+It comes after its own strategic review concluded that the business is no longer viable given high energy costs and a challenging outlook for the Aluminum industry.

 The company has given notice that it was terminating its electricity contract with Meridian Energy in August 2021 "when the wind-down of operations is expected to complete".